MicrosoftDocs/VBA-Docs/api/Publisher.ColorFormat.BaseRGB.md

 ## Return value

-MsoRGBType
+PbColorType

 ## Example

-This example creates a shape, sets the fill color and lightens the color; then it creates a second shape and applies the original RGB color of the first shape to the second shape.
+This example creates a shape, sets the fill color and lightens the color, and then creates a second shape and applies the original RGB color of the first shape to the second shape.

 ```vb
 Sub SetBaseRGB()